Open-KO/KnightOnline/README.md

 > To build this project, you will need several dependencies setup correctly (e.g. **DirectX 9 SDK**, **zlib**, as well as **the 1.298 client assets**).
 >
 > **All of these are included**, you simply need to read the below [Prerequisites](#prerequisites) and [Getting started](#getting-started) sections below, then follow the quick and easy instructions provided.
-> These instructions can be found specifically in the [Dependencies](#update-and-build-our-third-party-dependencies) section.
+> Instructions for setting up the dependencies specifically can be found under the [Dependencies](#update-and-build-our-third-party-dependencies) section.
 >
 > **Failure to do so will result in build errors or missing functionality.**
 >